Neuroendocrine tumours (NETs) are rare tumours that can occur in the cells of the neuroendocrine system.

 What causes neuroendocrine tumours?

-What causes neuroendocrine tumours isn't fully understood.
-However, your chance of developing an NET is increased if you have one of the following rare conditions or syndromes:
+What causes neuroendocrine tumours isn’t fully understood.
+However, your chance of developing a NET is increased if you have one of the following rare conditions or syndromes:

 - multiple endocrine neoplasia type 1 (MEN 1) – a rare inherited condition where tumours in the endocrine system develop, most commonly in the parathyroid glands, pituitary gland and the pancreas